edofrederix/briscola/doc/chapters/1_tutorial.md

 ![Hysing's rising bubble case solution](./figures/tutorial/HysingY.png)
 ![Hysing's rising bubble case solution](./figures/tutorial/HysingU.png)

-Reasonable agreement is found with the reference data of Hysing.
+Good agreement is found with the reference data of Hysing.

 The case can be cleaned up and brought back to its initial state by
 ```